AdobeDocs/experience-manager-65.en/help/forms/using/create-form-data-model.md

    Now, if you test the read model service again for id 7107215, it fetches and displays the updated customer details as shown below.

    ![read-updated](assets/read-updated.png)

+>[!NOTE]
+>
+> You can use the created SharePoint List configuration in an Adaptive Form, to save data or generated Document of Record in a SharePoint List.
+Refer to [create a Form Data Model using Microsoft® SharePoint List configuration](/help/forms/using/configuring-submit-actions.md#create-a-sharepoint-list-configuration), for detailed steps